-- (6) Operating income excludes gain on disposition of television stations of \$72.6 million recognized for the exchange of WALB in 1998 and \$5.7 million recognized for the sale of KTVE-TV in 1996.
-Operating Income also excludes charges relating to valuation adjustments of goodwill and other assets of \$2.1 million for the year ended December 31, 1998. - (7) On August 20, 1998, the Company's Board of Directors declared a 50% stock dividend, payable on September 30, 1998, to stockholders of record of the Class A Common Stock and Class B Common Stock on September 16, 1998.
+(6) On August 20, 1998, the Company's Board of Directors declared a 50% stock dividend, payable on September 30, 1998, to stockholders of record of the Class A Common Stock and Class B Common Stock on September 16, 1998.
 This stock dividend effected a three for two stock split.
-All applicable share and per share data have been adjusted to give effect to the stock split.
-On August 17, 1995, the Company's Board of Directors authorized a 50% stock dividend on the Company's Class A Common Stock payable October 2, 1995 to stockholders of record on September 8, 1995 to effect a three for two stock split.
 All applicable share and per share data have been adjusted to give effect to the stock split.